 In South America’s smallest country the culinary scene is diverse.
-The influence of European immigrants and traditional of the indigenous people create a rich food tapestry.
+The influence of European immigrants and the traditions of the indigenous people create a rich food tapestry.
 Explore unique dishes, share mate and drink Tannat, the national wine of Uruguay.

 In South America’s smallest country, Uruguay, the culinary scene is diverse.
 The influence of European immigrants and the traditions of the indigenous people create a rich food tapestry.
 Montevideo,... read more →